 foundationer at the national laboratory LURE in Paris, optimizing microfabrication

+process technologies.
 Working at the Forschungszentrum Karlsruhe, he received his Ph.D. on ultra

 deep X-ray lithography in 2000.
 Being appointed a member of an excellent